Skip to content

 kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/webhook.yaml

-The above event-source contains a single event configuration that runs an HTTP server on port 12000 with endpoint example.
+The event-source above contains a single event configuration that runs an HTTP server on port 12000 with the endpoint example.

 After running the above command, the event-source controller will create a pod and service.